 - This tip is little more advanced, but make sure you have the correct pedal forward as you enter your turns.
 Sometimes people don’t switch correctly, and they always have the same foot forward whether the turn is left or right.

-- Learn to keep your pedals parallel to the ground you get use to standing on them.
-Both pedals should flat and even when you do this.
-This prevent your pedals from catching on rocks and is the most comfortable way to ride over rough stuff.
+- Learn to keep your pedals parallel to the ground and get used to standing on them.
+Both pedals should be flat and even when you do this.
+This prevents your pedals from catching on rocks and is the most comfortable way to ride over rough stuff.

 - Don’t get lazy because you have suspension.
 Good riding requires you to be off the seat over rougher terrain.
 Spend most of your time on the seat for climbing.
 Many riders get tired, and you see them sitting when they should be above the seat crouched over the bike.

 - Don’t be afraid to stop, and walk an area before trying to clear it.
 If you have the energy, and confidence try it until you clear it.
 Be smart, don’t hurt yourself if it isn’t your day